Polynomial Chaos Expanded Gaussian Process: Introduction

 This paper is structured as follows.
-First, a short introduction and further references to GPs, PCE, and Bayesian hyperparameter optimization are given in Section~\ref{background_and_related_work}.
+First, a short introduction and further references to PCE, GPs, and Bayesian hyperparameter optimization (HPO) are given in Section~\ref{background_and_related_work}.
 In Section~\ref{gppce_algorithm}, the ML approach with the novel combination of PCE and GP is introduced.
 Then, the method to generate non-stationary covariance functions and the heteroscedastic noise estimation are introduced.
-In Section~\ref{hpo}, the Bayesian hyperparameter optimization for the PCEGP is presented.
+After that, the Bayesian HPO for the PCEGP is presented.
 The evaluation of the new ML approach is carried out in Section~\ref{experiments}, using various benchmark datasets.
 The results illustrate the PCEGP's ability to achieve low prediction errors across diverse applications, underscoring a model performance that competes with or surpasses previous methods.
-Finally, a summary and outlook for future work are given in Section~\ref{summary_and_outlook}.
+Finally, summary and outlook for future work are given in Section~\ref{summary_and_outlook}.